-Request for early graduation should be initiated with the student’s counselor.
+A request for early graduation should be initiated by the student’s counselor.
 Programs leading to early graduation must be acceptable to parents and approved by the principal.
 Upon approval, students eligible for early graduation become members of the graduating class to which they have petitioned, and are ranked along with that class.
 (To be eligible for inclusion in the Senior class rank, students must apply for early graduation by the end of the 1st semester of the Sophomore year.

 A student may earn up to 6 1/2 units of credit - without completing units of study - under the following conditions:

 - Based on the student’s past academic performance, the superintendent of a school district or the chief administrative officer of a nonpublic school (or his or her designee) determines whether the student will benefit academically by exercising this alternative.

 - The student achieves a score of at least 85 percent or its equivalent (as determined by the Commissioner) on a State-approved examination.

 - The student passes an oral examination or successfully completes a special project to demonstrate proficiency (as determined by the principal) in the subject matter area.

 - The student attended school or received substantially equivalent instruction elsewhere, in accordance with Section 3204 (2) of the Education Law, until the age of 15, pursuant to Sections 3204 and 3205 of the Education Law.

 - Students must apply by November 15 or April 15 of each year to be considered for the alternative credit option.